 The main deterrence against disloyal public employees has been the contempt law.
-Public employees have regularly been charged with contempt for intervening with court business, making snobbish remarks on judicial wing property, even though their departmental channel, disrespecting the judiciary, and judicial blatantly disobeying orders directives.
-102 Tehsildar ought to have complied with the judgement when an advocate informed him that the High Court had issued a stay order.
+Public employees regularly been charged with contempt have for intervening with court business, making snobbish remarks on judicial wing property, even though their departmental channel, disrespecting the judiciary, and blatantly disobeying judicial orders or directives.102Tehsildar ought to have complied with the judgement when an advocate informed him that the High Court had issued a stay order.
 Tehsildar was ordered to imprisonment until the court raised and a fine of Rs.
-2,000 by the High Court for violating the order, Appeal was rejected by the Supreme Court.
-103
+2.000 by the High Court for violating the order, Appeal was rejected by the Supreme Court.103